joelstahre/TOERH-API-SPA/README.md

 ## API
 * Deployment instructions

+Run rake db:migrate

-Migrate the databse and run rake db:seed
+Run rake db:seed

 Register a new application, and use your auth_token to make requests with the api.